keithalewis/math/ross.md

 We have implicitly expanded the original sample space of all possible stock paths to contain all finite sequences $(t_j, d_j)$ with increasing dividend dates $t_j$ and dividend payments $d_j$ known at time $t_j$.
-Explicitly specifying this allows us to consider, e.g., the senitivity to dividend times and payments.
+Explicitly specifying this allows us to consider, e.g., the sensitivity to dividend times and payments.

 ### Lévy